 The definition of exercise is “an activity requiring physical effort, carried out especially to sustain or improve health and fitness.”

-In my opinion, the best exercise machine should have the following characteristics:
+In my opinion, the best all around exercise machine should have the following characteristics:

 - Provides great cardiovascular exercise

 - Total body workout

 - Easy to use

 By providing all of these criteria, the exercise machine would be extremely efficient and fit all types of users.